harryahlas/sample-hr-database/README.md

 # sample-hr-database

-FICTITIONAL Sample Human Resources database for a FICTITIONAL company.
+FICTITIOUS Sample Human Resources database for a FICTITIOUS company.
 Names, locations, etc are contrived and determined randomly when possible.

 The results of this work can be found in two sources:
 - R package "hrsample" which can be found here: https://github.com/harryahlas/hrsample